Best Things to Do in Marrakech, Morocco

 Ben Youssef Madrasa

-Ben Youssef Madrasa is an impressive historical building located in the heart of Marrakesh.
-It used to be the largest Islamic theological colleges in Morocco.
+Ben Youssef Madrasa is an impressive historical building located in the heart of Marrakech.
+It used to be the largest Islamic theological college in Morocco.

-In the Madrasa you can explore the spacious courtyards, prayer halls, and living quarters that once housed hundreds of students studying religion, science, and philosophy.
+In the Madrasa you can explore the spacious courtyards, prayer halls, and living quarters where hundreds of students used to study religion, science, and philosophy.

-It an example of traditional Islamic architecture, with intricate tilework, ornate carvings, and beautiful geometric patterns adorning the walls, floors, and ceilings.
-A true photographers paradise and a must-visit in Marrakesh.
-In our opinion it was the most beautiful thing we visited during our trip.
+It is an example of traditional Islamic architecture, with intricate tilework, ornate carvings, and beautiful geometric patterns adorning the walls, floors, and ceilings.
+It’s a true photographer’s paradise and a must-visit in Marrakech.
+In our opinion, it was the most beautiful place we visited during our trip and one of the best things to do in Marrakech.

 Ben Youssef Madrasa